starryzone/starrybot-discord/README.md

-# Starrybot
+# StarryBot

 ## Getting Started

 ### Discord Set-up
 * Choose an existing Discord Server or make a new Discord Server for local dev
-    * You must be an admin of this server, and Starrybot must not be in there already
+    * You must be an admin of this server, and StarryBot must not be in there already
 * Click on “New Application” in the [Discord Developer Portal](https://discord.com/developers/applications)
 * Go to the “Bot” tab and add a bot
     * Scroll down to "Privileged Gateway Intents" and toggle the “Server Members Intent” on